html5rocks/updates.html5rocks.com.new/_posts/2015-03-12-push-notifications-on-the-open-web.md

 This method takes an object to define options.
 You'll need to pass in a **{userVisibleOnly: true}** option to inform the browser that you intend to always show a notification.
-At the moment there is no support for sending a notification without a notification.
+At the moment there is no support for sending a push message without showing a notification.

-Calling the `subscribe()` method will result in the browser ask the user to give your origin permission to send push notifications.
+Calling the `subscribe()` method will result in the browser asking the user to give your origin permission to send push notifications.
 Without this permission, you will not be able to successfully subscribe.